vk46/vk46/README.md

 <h1>Hi There, I am <a  href="https://vk46.github.io/" target="_blank">Vinay Kumar</a> <img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px"></h1>

-I’m Vinay Kumar, currently residency in Bangalore.
-I have been working as a Software Developer for over 5 years since graduated (B.Tech) from JNTU, Hyderabad in the year 2015.
+I have been working as a Software Developer for over five years since graduated (B.Tech) from JNTU, Hyderabad in the year 2015.
 And as a software developer I've racked up experience of a wide variety of application development especially in web technologies.
 I have failed too many times to count.
 And my goal is to become a Professional Full-Stack Developer and grow to be a **Software Architect**.

-## Skill Set :
+## Skills :

 **Programming Languages**